MLB Cancels All-Star Game for First Time Since 1945

 And that doesn’t include the $100 million in renovations that helped the Dodgers land the 2020 game.
 Those feature two acres of food and entertainment offerings in a new center field plaza and spruced-up outfield pavilions.
 Also added were elevators, escalators and bridges to improve circulation around the ballpark without changing its picturesque look and feel.
 The speaker tower sound system in center field is being replaced.
 New so-called “home run seats” are being added in front of existing outfield seats.

+“It will be a constant reminder that Los Angeles is getting a game,” Kasten said, adding that money pledged by MLB and the Los Angeles Dodgers Foundation for community projects around the game will be spent this year.

+People who purchased tickets for this year's game will be offered an incentive to let the team hang on to their money until 2022, Kasten said.
+Refunds will also be offered beginning Monday.

-The coronavirus delayed the start of the season and also slowed work at the stadium.
+The coronavirus slowed construction at the stadium.
 In mid-April, retired Hall of Fame broadcaster Vin Scully narrated a brief video of the project.

-“When we get back to baseball, Dodger fans will be greeted with the most significant upgrade to the fan experience in the history of our storied venue,” he said.

-“When exactly will that return to Dodger Stadium take place?
-Well, as that noted baseball philosopher Yogi Berra once said, ‘I wish I had an answer to that because I’m tired of answering that question,‴ Scully said, chuckling.

 Scully, now 92, announced the 1959 All-Star game hosted by the Dodgers at Los Angeles Memorial Coliseum (the second such game played that year).
 He joined Mel Allen on the call for NBC on Aug.
 3.